 If the ionised particles are interrupted by a large enough obstruction, the fire alarm will be tripped.
 Smoke is of course the primary obstruction they were designed to deal with, but there’s a chance that the vaporised e-liquid in your cloud will be big enough to interfere.

-They’re not the most sensitive devices when it comes to detecting vape, but they’re certainly more likely to set off this sort of fire alarm than the previous two we've already discussed.
+They’re not the most sensitive devices when it comes to detecting vape, but vaping is much more likely to set off this sort of fire alarm than the previous two we've already discussed.

 Photoelectric Smoke Detectors: